 At our drug treatment center, you will find yourself in a community of other young men ages 18 to 30.
 Our clients tend to identify with the counselors and specialists here, as the entire team is made up of members who have personally experienced and successfully recovered from addictions of their own.
 Since we only house up to 24 clients at a time, you can be sure to escape your addiction in an environment that is compassionate, relaxing and stress-free.

 We understand that your background with crack is unique, as are the reasons you started in the first place.
 For that reason, we are committed to providing you with customized care to meet your individual challenges.
 We focus on the 12-steps, behavioral therapies—both individual, group, and family—as well as holistic drug rehabilitation.

 As you transition into independent living, we find it important to find ways to have fun in sobriety.
 Through outdoor adventures like hiking, rock climbing, camping, and kayaking, you will learn to trust and work as part of a team.
 It is our hope that through these activities and rehabilitation, can help you break through and overcome your addiction once and for all.

 Overcoming crack addiction is difficult, no matter when or why you started.
 But with the guidance of our personable staff members, it is possible.
-If you are ready to relieve yourself of your deepest struggles and restore normalcy back into your life, Blueprints for Recovery is the place to do it.
-The team at Blueprints for Recovery proudly serve patients in Prescott, Phoenix, Tucson, Mesa, Scottsdale and all of Arizona.
+If you are ready to relieve yourself of your deepest struggles and restore normalcy back into your life, The PAC Program is the place to do it.
+The team at The PAC Program proudly serve patients in Prescott, Phoenix, Tucson, Mesa, Scottsdale and all of Arizona.

 If you or a loved one needs help, please call us at